JustinSima/political-deception/README.md

 # Dolos

-A Roberta-like model trained to detect deception from politicians.
-While I make no claim to be able to detect deception, I do hope to find interesting patterns in speech among lying politicians.
+A Roberta-like model trained to detect deception (from political speech).

-We utilize a dataset labeled by politifact.com, which is available through huggingface [here](https://huggingface.co/datasets/liar).
+I utilize a dataset labeled by politifact.com, which is available through huggingface [here](https://huggingface.co/datasets/liar).